moussan/cloud-audit-playbooks/README.md

 6. 🛠 Customization
    Modify the variables.tf file in each playbook to specify:
-   - a.
-Regions
+   - Regions
-   - b.
-Subscription/Project IDs
+   - Subscription/Project IDs
-   - c.
-Specific resources of interest
+   - Specific resources of interest

 7. **🛡 Security Considerations**
    Ensure the least-privileged permissions for Terraform's access to your cloud accounts.
 Audit results may contain sensitive information—handle them carefully.